DaGuest/Nand/README.md

 The object was to build a game written in the Jack language.
 I chose a game that forces the player to dodge scrolling walls by moving the players-icon up or down.
 The implementation was made using the Nand Jack language.

+## Objective project 10
+The goal was to build the first part of a Jack language compiler.
+This consisted of syntax analyzer that can parse Jack programs according to the Jack grammar.
+The parser consists of two parts: 1. a tokenizer that takes a .jack file and labels all the symbols and word according to the specification.
+2. A compiler that parses the tokens into specified XML code.
+The implementation was made using Haskell.
+I chose Haskell because a functional language is considered good for writing compilers because it is easy and efficient to create a parsing tree.